AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 ### 2. Variables Pollute the Global Namespace

 If I could change one thing about 11ty, namespacing would be it.
-This issue bit me quite a few times as I was migrating my site from Jekyll, and I have to admit that I still don't fully understand how 11ty data cascade works.
+This issue bit me quite a few times as I was migrating my site from Jekyll, and I have to admit that I still don't fully understand how the 11ty data cascade works.

 In Jekyll, template variables are scoped under their corresponding namespace: